 How can we ensure every student has the same opportunity to thrive as a mathematical learner?

-Since its founding at the University of California, Berkeley, in 1987, this underlying question has driven the work of the Dana Center.
+Since its founding at the University of California, Berkeley, in 1987, this has been the underlying question driving the work of the Dana Center.
 In the late 1970s, now Dana Center Executive Director Uri Treisman challenged the assumption that some Berkeley freshmen didn’t have the ability or motivation to succeed in rigorous college mathematics courses.
-He designed and developed an honors program, the Emerging Scholars Program, which dramatically increased the success of Black, Latinx, and low-income students in Berkeley’s freshman and sophomore mathematics and science courses—which are gateway courses to mathematics, science, and engineering majors and careers.
+He designed and developed an honors program, the Emerging Scholars Program, which dramatically increased the success of Black, Latino, and low-income students in Berkeley’s freshman and sophomore mathematics and science courses—which are gateway courses to mathematics, science and engineering majors and careers.

-By 1991, when Treisman joined the mathematics faculty and brought the Dana Center to The University of Texas at Austin, the Emerging Scholars program had been adapted for use at more than 250 colleges and universities nationwide.
-The program had become a central pillar of university efforts to increase the success of Black, Latinx, and Native Americans in engineering and biomedical science majors.
+By 1991, when Treisman joined the mathematics faculty and brought the Dana Center to The University of Texas at Austin, the Emerging Scholars program had been adapted for use at more than 250 colleges and universities nationwide and had become a central pillar of university efforts to increase the success of Black, Latino and Native Americans in engineering and biomedical science majors.

 By that time, UT Austin’s mathematics department, working in close collaboration with the College of Natural Sciences, had become the center of national efforts to refine and disseminate the program.
 Now established at UT Austin, the Dana Center also expanded its work to increasing student success in K–12 mathematics and science education.